valeriog2023/Networks/MULTICAST_NOTES.md

 To build the bi-directional tree, PIM elects **designated forwarders (DFs)** on every link in the network: i.e. the router with the shortest metric to reach the RP. **DF routers** are the only routers allowed to forward traffic toward the RP (this is considered the **“upstream”** portion of the BiDir tree).
 Every router in the multicast domain creates a (\*,G) state for each BiDir group, with the OIL built based on PIM Join messages received from its neighbors.
 This is the **“downstream”** portion of the BiDir tree.
 Now:
-* packets received on a valid RPF interface is forwarded based on the OIL.
+* A router creates (*, G) entries only for bidirectional groups.
+The list of a (*, G) entry includes all the interfaces for which the router has been elected DF and that have received either an IGMP or PIM Join message.
-* the DF will also forward a copy of these packets toward the RP
+* packets received on a valid RPF interface toward the RP is forwarded based on the OIL.
-  * unless that the packet is received on the interface pointing to the RP.
+* packets received on interfaces not toward the RPF are going to be sent to the RP, if the router is the DF for that segment.

 Notes:
 *   PIM BiDir does not utilize the source registration procedure, via PIM Register/Register-Stop messages.